Working with Subqueries

 -

-Which operator would you use with a subquery that returns several department IDs?
+Which operator would you use with a subquery that returns several category IDs?

 A)=